Spherical Hall algebras of a weighted projective curve: Parabolic coherent sheaves on a smooth projective curve

-splits, i.e., any coherent sheaf can be decomposed as a direct sum $\FF = \EE \oplus \T$.
+splits, i.e., any coherent sheaf $\mathscr{F}$ can be decomposed as a direct sum $\mathscr{F} = \mathscr{F}_t \oplus \mathscr{F}_v$.

-Let $\Tor(\X)$ stand for the full subcategory of $\Coh(\X)$ consisting of torsion sheaves.
+Let $\Tor(X)$ stand for the full subcategory of $\Coh(X)$ consisting of torsion sheaves.
 It decomposes into a direct product of blocks

-where $q$ ranges over the set of closed points of $\X$ and $\Tor_q$ is the category of torsion sheaves supported at $q$.
-This category is Morita equivalent to the category of finite-dimensional modules over the local ring $\O_{\X,q}$ at $q$ which by smoothness of $\X$ is a discrete valuation ring.
-In particular, the skyscraper sheaf at $q$, denoted also by $\O_{\X,q}$, is the unique simple sheaf supported at $q$ and more generally for each positive integer $n$, there is a unique indecomposable torsion sheaf $\O_{\X,q}^{(n)}$.
-By Krull-Schmidt theorem, any isomorphism class of torsion sheaf supported at $q$ is in bijection with the set of all partitions via
+where $\Tor_x$ is the category of torsion sheaves supported at $x$.
+This category is Morita equivalent to the category of finite-dimensional modules over the local ring at $x$ which, by the smoothness of $X$, is a discrete valuation ring.
+In particular, the skyscraper sheaf at $x$, denoted also by $\mathscr{O}_{X,x}$, is the unique simple sheaf supported at $x$.
+More generally, for each positive integer $n$, there is a unique indecomposable torsion sheaf $\mathscr{O}^{(n)}_{X,x}$.
+By Krull-Schmidt Theorem, the set of isomorphism classes of torsion sheaves supported at $x$ is in bijection with the set $\Pi$ of all partitions via